-A recent example of this is Two Colonels, a story which jumps back and forth between the perspective of Colonel Miller and Colonel Khlebnikov, the second in command of Novosibirsk’s metro.
+An example of this is Two Colonels, a story which jumps back and forth between the perspective of Colonel Miller and Colonel Khlebnikov, the second in command of Novosibirsk’s metro.
 When players arrive in the haunted city in the main game, any survivors are long gone, save for Khlebnikov’s son, who gives you a vague account of its downfall.
 Two Colonels seeks to tell that story, but also—exhibiting another tendency of DLCs—explain how Khlebnikov’s sacrifice allowed Artyom to survive and the complete Exodus’ main story.
 This sacrifice also parallels Miller’s final act, which can be understood as a reclamation of power from the corrupt authorities who failed him.

 "In both cities, the governments lied to the people they controlled for 'the greater good'.
 Yes, Moscow seems to be more fortunate than Novosibirsk but ultimately they are on the same path to ruin.
 Khlebnikov and Miller alike are just instruments in somebody else’s hands," explains Bloch.
 "The story of Novosibirsk does provide an important counterpoint to the story of Moscow Metro, but even more importantly, it fleshes out Miller’s motivation in his final decision to try and save Artyom’s life by sacrificing his own.”